adielcristo/symfony-doc-pt-br/scheduler.rst

 :class:`Symfony\\Component\\Scheduler\\Trigger\\JitterTrigger`
     A trigger that adds a random jitter to a given trigger.
-The jitter is some time that it's added/subtracted to the original triggering date/time.
+The jitter is some time that is added to the original triggering date/time.
 This allows to distribute the load of the scheduled tasks instead of running them all at the exact same time.